Skip to main content

 Conclusion

-The Lumea BxBoard and BxChip system transforms tissue handling from a passive process into a controlled, protective framework.
-By significantly reducing fragmentation and tortuosity, the system establishes a new standard for pre-analytical core biopsy handling, maximizing both diagnostic quality and laboratory efficiency.
+The Lumea BxBoard and BxChip system reframes tissue handling as an active, protective intervention rather than a passive transport step.
+By significantly reducing fragmentation and tortuosity, the two primary drivers of pre-analytical specimen degradation in prostate biopsy workflows, the system establishes a new benchmark for core biopsy handling that supports diagnostic accuracy, molecular testing access, and the emerging demands of AI-integrated pathology.

 Ethical Declarations